akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

 Remove cache device
 -------------------
-If you want to detach your cache device for some reasons (you don't like DM-Writeboost anymore or you try to upgrade the cache device to a newly perchased device) the safest way to do this is clean the dirty data up from your cache device first and then deconstrust the DM-Writeboost'd device.
+If you want to detach your cache device for some reasons (you don't like dm-writeboost anymore or you try to upgrade the cache device to a newly perchased device) the safest way to do this is clean the dirty data up from your cache device first and then deconstrust the dm-writeboost'd device.
 You can use drop_caches message to forcibly clean up your cache device. e.g. dmsetup message wbdev 0 drop_caches